Wow, what a positive headline for an article to start the year, right? And a…

 Make sure that your business shows real personality.
 Be honest not only about what you’re great at but also about your challenges and battles.
 Talk freely about your hopes and wishes.
 Have the courage to be unique, and to rewrite the rules, if you believe that’s for everyone’s benefit.

-With these thoughts, I wish you, your team and your clients a wonderful and mysterious new year.
+With these thoughts, I wish you, your team and your clients a wonderful and mysterious year ahead.

 “The opinions expressed by Smallville Contributors are their own, not those of www.smallville.com.au"